 In the earlier years of his career, Mr. Gyselen was a member of the European Commission's Legal Service and a law clerk at the European Court of Justice in Luxembourg where he clerked for Judge Joliet.

 Mr. Gyselen is involved in EC competition cases "across the board" (i.e., mergers, antitrust, and state aids).
-He also represents a number of international clients in antitrust cases pending before the Belgian competition authority.
 Since 2008, Mr. Gyselen is a Non-Governmental Advisor (NGA) to the EC.
 In that capacity, he has spoken at annual conferences or workshops organized by the International Competition Network (ICN).

 - LLM, Harvard Law School, 1983